spotlightpa/poor-richard/content/newsletters/howwecare/_index.md

 [[explore]]
-newsletter = "The Investigator" schedule = "Every Thursday" description = "A fresh, positive look at the incredible people, places, and food our state has to offer.
-Plus events, guides, best-of, and more." image = "2022/03/01h2-pt10-vxe0-6r5s.jpeg" width = 480 height = 270
+newsletter = "The Investigator" schedule = "Every Thursday" description = "The best accountability journalism from across PA, plus behind-the-scenes looks at our reporting and updates from Harrisburg." image = "2022/03/01h2-pt10-vxe0-6r5s.jpeg" width = 480 height = 270